+I am interested in residents’ access to services and the implications this has for wider infrastructure governance and environmental discourse.
 I continue to research middle class and elite housing in India and China.
-I am interested in residents’ access to services and the implications this has for wider infrastructure governance and environmental discourse.
-I am also exploring the impact of paradigmatic cities on data collection and the effect that high concentrations of researchers may have on urban theory, especially in the global South.
+I am also exploring the impact of paradigmatic cities on data collection and the ethical implicaitons that high concentrations of researchers may have on urban theory, especially in the global South.

 REMATCH: Building REsilience to Multi-source Flooding in South/Southeast Asia Tech-informed Community-based approacH Funded by NERC Global Challenges Research Fund (PI Prof. Qiuhua Liang).
 This is an international and interdisciplinary project investigating resilience of communities to multi-source flooding in Vietnam's Mekong Delta and how this type of flooding can be predicted to help increase resilience.

 DRIER-China: Drought Resilience In Ecosystem services and Rural communities in China.
 Funded by NERC Global Challenges Research Fund (PI Dr Rachel Gaulton).
 This is an international and interdisciplinary project focused on drought resilience in northern China.